 • Tools for employee management

-Key Elements of a Great UI/UX:
+Key Elements of Great UI/UX:

 • Clear navigation